 The family’s lawyer said at a press conference that the Tokyo Labor Bureau found the death of Matsuri Takahashi, 24, who jumped from her dormitory on December 25, 2015, to be death by overwork after records showed she clocked 130 hours of overtime in October and 99 hours in November with constant late nights and work on what should have been her days off, the Sankei Shimbun reports (Oct.
 7).

 Takahashi was also in a state of depression, labor bureau officials said.

-Takahashi’s seniors at Dentsu, which bills itself as an advertising and public relations firm, had also bullied her by saying such things as “your 20 hours of overtime is useless to this company,” Fuji News Network reported.
+Takahashi’s seniors at Dentsu, an advertising and public relations firm, had also bullied her by saying such things as “your 20 hours of overtime is useless to this company,” Fuji News Network reported.

 On what appears to be Takahashi’s Twitter account, she tweeted on October 31, 2015, that her department head said: “Putting on a sleepy face during meetings means lack of management.”
 “Your hair is a mess, and don’t come to work with your eyes all red.”
 “For you to be struggling with this amount of work means a total lack of capacity.”
 Me: “Not even red eyes?””

 Takahashi tweeted about days where she would only get two hours of sleep and that she “would rather die if this went on” and “death would be bliss.”

 She also tweeted on December 16, 2015: “Thinking I want to die every day, each of them being this stressful.
 I wonder what lies ahead if I overcome them.”